posabsolute/jQuery-Validation-Engine/README.md

 Options
 ---

-Options are typically passed to the init action as a parameter.
+Options are typically passed to the init or attach action as a parameter.
     $("#formID1").validationEngine({promptPosition : "centerRight", scroll: false});
+    $("#formID1").validationEngine('attach', {promptPosition : "centerRight", scroll: false});

 ### validationEventTrigger
 Name of the event triggering field validation, defaults to *blur*.